 Mexico’s Independence Day

-Pozole is probably the most emblematic dish of the Mexican national holidays.
-It’s a festive very rich pork stew, served with a variety of condiments such as onions, cabbage, limes, avocados, and chillies.
+It is a festive pork stew that is extremely rich, and it is served with a variety of condiments such as onions, cabbage, limes, avocados, and chillies.

 October